Prottoy2938/ingredient-blog/_posts/new-changes-in-ngredient.md

 ### 4. New Blog

-Ingredient application now has a _[blog](https://ingredient-blog.prottoy2938.vercel.app/)_, where we will create blogs about the features, previews, announcements or future plan of the application.
+Ingredient application now has a _[blog](https://ingredient-blog.prottoy2938.vercel.app/)_, where we will create blogs about the features, previews, announcements or future plans of this application.

 There were also some minor changes like,